Stories · Общество

 Yekaterina Mizulina at a Russian digital sovereignty conference in May 2022.
 Photo: Irina Buzhor / Kommersant / Sipa USA / Vida Press

-Enter Malofeev
+Enter Malofeyev

 For a decade before entering the national consciousness, Mizulina worked as a manager at the Pravovaya Stolitsa foundation, an organisation that describes itself rather elusively on its website as a fund set up to support “social and legal initiatives”.

-It was while working there that she became involved with the St. Basil the Great Foundation, a Christian charity founded by ultraconservative “Christian billionaire” Konstantin Malofeev, who has had a consistent presence in Mizulina’s life since then.
+It was while working there that she became involved with the St. Basil the Great Foundation, a Christian charity founded by ultraconservative “Christian billionaire” Konstantin Malofeyev, who has had a consistent presence in Mizulina’s life since then.

-Malofeev, who has been under Western sanctions since 2014 for his funding of pro-Russian separatists in eastern Ukraine, made his money as an investment banker and has gone on to use his wealth to fund multiple Christian initiatives.
+Malofeyev, who has been under Western sanctions since 2014 for his funding of pro-Russian separatists in eastern Ukraine, made his money as an investment banker and has gone on to use his wealth to fund multiple Christian initiatives.

-Known for his support of the Russian World, the belief that the presence of ethnic Russians defines Russia’s borders and that Russia should have a singular role in the world complete with its own sphere of influence, Malofeev owns the ultranationalist Russian TV channel Tsargrad, which is notorious for spreading conspiracy theories.
+Known for his support of the Russian World, the belief that the presence of ethnic Russians defines Russia’s borders and that Russia should have a singular role in the world complete with its own sphere of influence, Malofeyev owns the ultranationalist Russian TV channel Tsargrad, which is notorious for spreading conspiracy theories.

 “Of course, not all of the league’s requests are automatically acted upon by law enforcement officials,” Sarkis Darbinyan, a lawyer from Russian digital rights NGO Roskomsvoboda, told independent outlet Current Time.